 Podcast #1 Laurel Anne Hill – The Engine Woman’s Light

-Desiree Duffy speaks with author/speaker Laurel Anne Hill about the need for heroes in society and in our literature.
+Desiree Duffy speaks with author/speaker Laurel Anne Hill about the need for heroes in society and our literature.

 There’s a lot of incivility happening in the world today.
 Entire groups of people are marginalized based on their ethnicity, religion, gender, and more.
 It’s so easy to turn away from the truth and pretend the hate isn’t there.
 Being brave, confronting and understanding what’s happening, well, that’s the stuff that heroes are made of.